telerik/kendo-draggable/README.md

     </div>
 ```

-### Preventing Selection
+## Preventing Selection

-Dragging elements with text in them will activate the browser text selection, which, in most cases, is not desirable.

-To avoid this, use [`user-select: none`](https://developer.mozilla.org/en-US/docs/Web/CSS/user-select) CSS property with its respective browser prefixes.
+The dragging of elements that contain text activates the browser text selection, which, in most cases, is not desirable.
+To avoid this behavior, use the [`user-select: none`](https://developer.mozilla.org/en-US/docs/Web/CSS/user-select) CSS property with its respective browser prefixes.

-### Browser Support
+## Browser Support

 - Google Chrome
 - Firefox